Ms. Gandolfo shares her impressions of the Municipal Restored event, including the artworks and performances taking place throughout the building.

-NARRATOR: Well, they’re now using it as—a kitchen, the catering is set up there today.
+NARRATOR: Well, they’re using it as a kitchen today, the catering is set up there.
 So I don’t know if that was the judge’s chamber, but I did get to see the courtroom.
-It’s been all refurbished and it is, it’s really lovely.
+And it is, it's really beautiful—it’s been all refurbished and it is, it’s really lovely.
 And this whole building—what a huge asset this is.
 All the different meeting rooms and gathering spaces, I’m just—it makes me proud to live in Madison.
 That’s my story.

-INTERVIEWER: Do you have anything else you’d like to share?
+INTERVIEWER: Thank you for sharing.
+Do you have anything else you’d like to say?